lucavenir/riverpod_architecture_example/README.md

 In other words, every service is always _provided_ with its ad-hoc `Provider`.
 At the same time, injecting is trivial: just use `ref.watch`.

 This eases testing, as you can easily mock your services by providing a different implementation of the same `Provider`.

+One key consideration about D.I. with Riverpod is that we ought to keep any stateless logic... *actually stateless*.
+Injecting state (via `ref.watch`) in a stateless provider (e.g. a Repository, or a Client) is most certainly an anti-pattern.
+Be aware of that.

 ### Data layer considerations
 As you can probably tell by experience, external data sources might heavily differ from your client implementations.